 Public universities are in a longstanding bind that demands growth in programs and enrollments, high student achievement, and efficient use of limited funding.
 As CUNY heeds the call to serve more students, especially via online, hybrid, and flipped instruction, we have an opportunity to grow in ways that place student needs at the center of our digital work.
 The City University of New York’s 15th Annual IT Conference will examine the robust and innovative work that has made CUNY a leader in instructional technology, and consider ways we can share best practices for smart growth in any budget climate.

 As has been the case since its inception, the conference will be held at John Jay College, offering overviews of the University’s key IT initiatives, discussions of how technology can support and advance teaching, scholarship, and administration, and a chance to meet with vendors.
-As always, proposals for presentations are invited from the CUNY community, particularly on how innovations can be shared and sustained.
+As always, proposals for presentations are invited from the CUNY community, particularly on how we can foster success.

 Proposals are invited for panels or presentations but also roundtables, workshops, and other interactions.
 Specifying format as well as focus, each proposal should include a title, an abstract of no more than 200 words, and the name and affiliation of each party to the proposal.
 (Proposals are welcome from individuals but are particularly welcome from groups that have found ways of arranging multiple perspectives on a subject.)

 Proposals must be submitted using this form by 9/15/16.
 Acceptances will be announced by the end of that month.